Magnet Theme

 Garlough Environmental Magnet School (GEMS) has been a magnet school since 2007, making it School District 197's first magnet.
 It is now one of four magnet schools in the District.

-Garlough was formed in partnership with Dodge Nature Center, and offers the same comprehensive curriculum as the district’s other elementary schools, but with a nature-based theme integrated into every class.
+Garlough was formed in partnership with Dodge Nature Center, and offers the same comprehensive curriculum as the district’s other elementary schools, but with an environmental, nature-based theme integrated.
 Garlough has gained numerous state and national recognitions, including being named a National Magnet School of Excellence in 2009, 2010, 2011, 2014 and 2015 and a National Magnet School of Distinction in 2016 and 2018.

 As an environmental magnet school, experiential learning is at the core of everything at GEMS.
-Through nature-based experiences in and outside the classroom, Garlough teachers and staff support and enhance children's intellectual, social, emotional and physical development.
+Through learning experiences in and with the natural world, outside in the School Forest, in the school garden or at one of our outdoor learning areas, Garlough teachers and staff support and enhance children's academic, emotional, physical and social development.

 At Garlough, students:

-• Participate in scientific observation and data collection to complete hands-on projects that build reading, math, science and technology skills.
+• Participate in scientific observation, data collection and hands-on activities that support reading, math, science and technology skills.

-• Access Dodge Nature Center’s 320 acres of prairies, hardwood forests, lakes, wetlands, miles of hiking trails, plus a working farm, orchard and bee apiary.
+• Have access to Dodge Nature Center’s 320 acres of prairies, hardwood forests, lakes, wetlands, miles of hiking trails, plus a working farm, orchard and bee apiary.

 • And more!